lucasm/lucasm/README.md

 ## Open source

-For contractual reasons, I only use GitHub for open source initiatives.
-See below 👇🏻
+I use GitHub only for open source contributions.
+Take a look 👇🏻